-The Specialization in Project Management offers students a comprehensive review of project management concepts and techniques from an introductory level.
+The Certification in Project Management offers students a comprehensive review of project management concepts and techniques from an introductory level.
 After the successful completion of the four courses, students will not only have mastered competencies required for project management within organizations, but will also have completed 12 hours of college credit toward a degree.
-This specialization may be completed online and in conjunction with the University's seven undergraduate degrees.
+This certification may be completed online and in conjunction with the University's seven undergraduate degrees.

 Hours Required: 12

-The course covers a broad range of cost related uses, ranging from basic budgeting to cost estimating to capital budgeting.
+The course covers a broad range of cost-related uses, ranging from basic budgeting to cost estimating to capital budgeting.
 It also covers basic contract and procurement principles.
 The course prepares students for Scheduling & Cost Controls and Contracting for Project Managers portion of the Project Management Certification test.

 The course presents risk and time management concepts as stepwise processes to manage risk and uncertainty in order to improve the likelihood of a project’s successful and timely completion.
-The student will learn quantitative and qualitative techniques to assess project risk, effective means to mitigate and control risk and how to more effectively communicate the cost savings benefits of risk management to project sponsors and project team members.
-In addition, the student will learn techniques to estimate, schedule and control project activities using PERT, CPM and other methods.
-The course adds new concepts and methods to those learned in previous project management courses, and integrates and expands the risk and time management processes using case studies, exercises and real world experiences.
+The student will learn quantitative and qualitative techniques to assess project risk, effective means to mitigate and control risk, and how to more effectively communicate the cost savings benefits of risk management to project sponsors and project team members.
+In addition, the student will learn techniques to estimate, schedule, and control project activities using PERT, CPM, and other methods.
+The course adds new concepts and methods to those learned in previous project management courses and integrates and expands the risk and time management processes using case studies, exercises, and real-world experiences.
 Class material will include, but not be limited to, topics emphasized by the Project Management Institute and its certification exam.

 The course covers the processes required to make effective use of people involved with a project.
 Stakeholders include sponsors, customers, individuals, and contributors.
-In addition, the course covers processes required to ensure timely and appropriate generation, collection, dissemination, storage and ultimate disposition of project information.
+In addition, the course covers processes required to ensure timely and appropriate generation, collection, dissemination, storage, and ultimate disposition of project information.
 Major topics include those typically covered by the Project Management Institute Human Resource Management and Communication Management Examinations.